findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-3/index.md

 date: 2024-04-24
 title: "The Swiss Army Knife for the Agency Project, Part 3: Other GitHub Tools"
 linkTitle: "Other GitHub Tools"
-description: "This article concludes the series by providing an overview of how our open-source project utilizes GitHub as a software development platform.
-In this last part, we will examine documentation and communication tools, as well as some utilities that help the development process."
+description: "This post concludes the article series that provides an overview of how our open-source project utilizes the GitHub platform for software development.
+In this last part, we will examine other useful features such as GitHub Pages, Dependabot and automatic PR labeling."
 author: Laura Vuorenoja
 resources:
   - src: "**.{png,jpg}"
     title: "Image #:counter"
 ---

-This article concludes the series by providing an overview of how our open-source project utilizes GitHub as a software development platform.
+This post concludes the article series that provides an overview of how our open-source project utilizes the GitHub platform for software development.
 In this last part, we will examine documentation and communication tools, as well as some utilities that help the development process.

 ## GitHub Pages